SESYNC-ci/sesync-ci.github.io/_drafts/connect-to-a-database.md

 ```

 Now a query can be created to retrieve data from the `neighborhoods`
-table in the database on urban green spaces.
+table in the database.
 For example, to print the first 10 records
 and all columns of this table, you can directly enter the SQL statement:

 ```bash